kappug/ngstats/README.md

 - It's a lot easier to message a bot in-game than open a browser and visit the portal or use a Discord bot.
 - The built-in `/stats` command provides little information, and lacks statistics about specific gamemodes, leaderboards, and guilds.
 - Mobile players aren't able to tab out of their game to visit an external app (to check their stats) without disconnecting.
-- Don't have a rank, but want to view ranked chat?
-This bot allows you to do that, via Discord webhooks.

 # Running